ali-gunes/100-days-of-code/src/README.md

-### These projects from 100 Days of Code by Angela Yu
+### These project from 100 Days of Code by Angela Yu

 ---
+While the inspiration and the tutorials from Angela Yu, for better learning and grasping the concepts, I try to write project codes by myself as suggested.

 In the series, we also do a lot of code challenges from different platforms (like replit and codingrooms) to learn the concepts of the projects.